 Targeted hair health supplements can help you stop thinning around the hairline and support hair regrowth.
 MDhair offers a variety of products that can help with hair thinning, including the Regrowth Supplements.
 These vegan supplements contain a blend of vitamins, minerals, adaptogens, and extracts that support hair health to encourage regrowth, including the following:

-- Vitamins B6, B9 (folic acid), D, E, zinc, selenium, and copper: These vitamins and minerals all play crucial roles in maintaining scalp and hair health for maximum regrowth.
+• Vitamins B6, B9 (folic acid), D, E, zinc, selenium, and copper: These vitamins and minerals are crucial in maintaining scalp and hair health for maximum regrowth.

-- Broccoli powder: Broccoli powder contains B vitamins that reduce stress (which can cause hair loss), as well as antioxidants that fight free radical damage to the scalp.
+• Broccoli powder: Broccoli powder contains B vitamins that reduce stress (which can cause hair loss) and antioxidants that fight free radical damage to the scalp.

-- Berry extract: This plant extract prevents the conversion of testosterone into dihydrotestosterone (DHT), an androgen that causes hair follicles to shrink until they cease hair growth.
-This is particularly beneficial for women dealing with androgenetic alopecia (AKA female pattern hair loss) since it is caused by these androgens.
+• Berry extract: This plant extract prevents the conversion of testosterone into dihydrotestosterone (DHT), an androgen that causes hair follicles to shrink until they cease hair growth.
+This is particularly beneficial for women dealing with androgenetic alopecia (AKA female pattern hair loss) since these androgens cause it.

-- Pygeum bark extract: This extract also helps fight DHT by blocking its effects on hair follicles.
+• Pygeum bark extract also helps fight DHT by blocking its effects on hair follicles.

 Use collagen peptides to boost your skin and hair health.